raxod502/acc/README.md

 identifying the date and/or time of the transaction, in format either `%Y-%m-%d` or `%Y-%m-%d %H:%M:%S%z` (see [strftime format][strftime]).
-`tags` is a list of strings identifying categories for filtering and aggregation. `references` is a map with string keys; each value is a map with keys `primary` and `foreign` (both optional).
-The values for each of those keys are lists of transaction IDs, with `primary` IDs referencing other transactions in the same ledger and `foreign` IDs referencing other transactions in the ledger identified (in a manner specified on the command line) by the key in the `references` map.
+`tags` is a list of strings identifying categories for filtering and aggregation. `references` is a map with keys `primary` and `foreign` (both optional).
+The value for `primary` is a list of transaction IDs referencing other transactions in the same ledger.
+The value for `foreign` is a map from ledger ID strings (which will be given on the command line) to lists of transaction IDs referencing transactions in those ledgers.

 ## TODO